 Preparing for a Retrospective & Cataloging Work

-By Rose Candela Moore, Legacy Specialist to artist Mel Chin
+By Rose Candela, Legacy Specialist to artist Mel Chin

 I began my work with conceptual artist Mel Chin through the Creating a Living Legacy (CALL) program with a big goal at hand—to prepare for Mel’s first retrospective, which will exhibit 40 years of his artwork.